magarnicle/pter/doc/pter.rst

 Here's a detailed explanation of search queries.

-Some fxample search queries are listed in `Named Searches`_.
+Some example search queries are listed in `Named Searches`_.

 Search for phrases